sweirich/pi-forall/notes4.md

 ### Nat

-Finally natural numbers include a data constructor with an argument.
+Natural numbers include a data constructor with an argument.
+For simplicity in the parser, those parens must be there.

     data Nat : Type where
        Zero